-Effected March 1st 2018, Nucleus will be removing support for certain outdated, deprecated or unused features.
+Effected March 1st 2018, Nucleus will be deprecating support for certain outdated and unused features.

 Microsoft SQL Server 2008